-A look into the earlier Church, its treatment of outsiders of the faith, and Jews.
+A brief look into the earlier Church, its treatment of outsiders of the faith, and Jews.

-Many familiar with Patristics will typically go first to the thoughts of John Chrysostom and will find that he held the Jewish people with contempt.
+Many familiar with Patristics typically first go to the thoughts of John Chrysostom.
+The reader will find that he held the Jewish people with contempt.
 Canadian Law would not allow, and he would horrify the general public if he spoke today and wrote contemporary pieces on the Church and Jews.
 The following coverage and the racist overtones espoused by Chrysostom are not endorsed by the author but referenced only for historical investigation.

 There is an alternate view about Chrysostom’s Antisemitism that may treat him in a little better light but remains in a bad category, but no so bad as before.
-His intentions were defensive more than offensive because Judaism was a competing religion for his adherents.
-There existed at that time a warm relationship between Christianity and Judaism that allowed both parties to freely intermingle on many points, and there was a strong attraction by many of his adherents to Judaism.
-This proved to be a great challenge to Chrysostom to address.
-It was not a case of the stereotyped lowly Jew versus the Goliath of the Graeco-Roman Christian religion.
+His intentions were more defensive than offensive because Judaism was a competing religion for his adherents.
+There existed at that time a warm relationship between Christianity and Judaism.
+The amelioration allowed both parties to intermingle on many points freely.
+The conditions created a strong attraction by many of his adherents to Judaism.
+This situation proved a great challenge for Chrysostom to address.
+It was not a case of the stereotyped lowly Jew versus the Graeco-Roman Christian religion’s Goliath.
 It was a match of equals.

-Chrysostom vehemently wanted to break the relationship for his own political purposes:
+Chrysostom vehemently wanted to break the relationship for his political purposes:

 Another clue that motivated Chrysostom’s posture was a third group called the Anomoeans:

 Chrysostom was also known to have a brazen tongue and little tolerance for those even within the Church.
 His benefactor, the Empress Eudoxia banished him to Armenia for virulent language against her.
-He took contest against her because she erected a lavish statue of herself.
+He took contest against her because she erected a grand statue of herself.
 The following words in a speech followed in writing caught Eudoxia’s attention; “Again Herodias raves; again she is troubled; she dances again; and again desires to receive John’s head in a charger.”
 6 7 Eudoxia was keen enough to see the underhanded reference to her.

-The over-zealousness of his rhetoric inside and outside the Church and his subsequent banishment labeled him an extremist by his peers.
+The over-zealousness of his rhetoric labeled him an extremist by his peers.
 This person is not a definitive example of Jewish-Christian or any other Church relation.
 Neither can he be held as a representative of the official Church position during his time or any other.

 The Jewish based Encyclopedia Judaica also believes there were both adverse and favorable relations between the Jewish and Christian communities in the third and fourth centuries.
-It wasn’t a scene that can be pictured as black and white antisemitism.
+It was not a scene pictured as black and white Antisemitism.